hspazio/hspazio.github.io/_posts/2017-11-06-ruby-concurrency-patterns-pool-of-workers.markdown

 When we initialize the Worker it creates a new Thread that iterates and through the queue and executes each job until it meets the exit condition.
 Then, with the `join` method we wait for the Worker to complete.

-We have successfully queued jobs to the worker but lets write another test to describe how to handle jobs from the queue.
+## Managing workers: the worker pool

-Now we can move up the abstraction layers and assemble multiple workers together.
-The Worker Pool will be a thin layer over an array of workers.
+Now we can move up the abstraction ladder and assemble multiple workers together that share the same queue.
+The worker pool can be a very thin layer on top of an array of workers.

-As usual we start by writing the tests.
-We will calculate the Fibonacci sequence (link to wikipedia) by delegating the calculations to a Worker Pool.
+As usual we start by writing the tests first.
+We'll use the [Fibonacci sequence][fibonacci_wikipedia] so we can let the worker pool churning the calculations.

 {% highlight ruby %}
 describe WorkerPool do